Restaurants near Sagrada Familia | Top dining spots in Barcelona

 There are several vegetarian and vegan-friendly restaurants near the Sagrada Familia.
 Teresa Carles is a popular choice, offering a wide selection of creative vegetarian and vegan dishes that highlight fresh, local ingredients.
 Another great option is Flax & Kale, which focuses on health-conscious meals, featuring a variety of plant-based options that cater to different dietary preferences.
 Additionally, Vegetalia serves delicious vegetarian and vegan Mediterranean cuisine, making it easy for those following a plant-based diet to find satisfying meals in the area

-• While popular spots like La Paradeta and La Piazzenza are well-known, consider visiting smaller, family-run establishments.
+• While popular spots like La Granota and La Chula are well-known, consider visiting smaller, family-run establishments.
 For instance, Can Josep offers home-cooked Catalan dishes and is known for its authentic atmosphere, making it a hidden treasure just a short walk from Sagrada Familia

 • Platforms like Instagram can be useful for discovering trendy spots.
 Look for local food bloggers who share their experiences and recommendations, as they often highlight lesser-known eateries that offer unique dishes.